cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 [1] 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15
 [16] 16 17 18 19 20
 ```
-You can assign multiple values at a time using `:
+You can assign multiple values at a time using `:` to create integer sequences.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTkzODA5NTldfQ==
+eyJoaXN0b3J5IjpbMTg5NTc2OTY0Nl19
 -->